Oxycodone Detox & Rehab Treatment Centers In Edmonton, Alberta

 "The EPS has concern for the public's safety in relation to the stolen prescription drugs," says Det.
 Ryan Tebb of West Division.
 "Oxycontin is a commonly abused prescription pill, but the extremely high dosage of the pills that were stolen is the concerning factor.
 Consumption of a single pill at this dosage could depress the respiratory system sufficiently to possibly cause death."

 The illegal sale of prescription drugs poses a challenge to police because they are legal substances.
-One of the methods of rehab involvesis something that many drug addicts are starting to become more and more intrigued by.
+One of the methods of rehab involves rapid drug detox is something that many drug addicts are starting to become more and more intrigued by.
 It is important to get help when addicted to this drug.

 In Edmonton, most addicts ultimately decide on a standard medical detoxification program.
 Cost is normally the deciding factor.
 These types of programs are usually run by the government and are the only thing the addict can afford.
 The length of time that the addict is in this program depends on how long the addict’s withdrawal symptoms last.
 When the staff feels that they have completely detoxified, the addict will be transferred from the detoxification facility and admitted into one of the residential drug rehab programs in Edmonton.